Documentary Film Shotgun Microphones

 Sennheiser MKH416 (Check reviews & prices)

 The Sennheiser MKH416 is a super-cardioid microphone with a reputation for being one of the top tools of documentary filmmakers.
 It’s not cheap, but there’s a reason why professionals reach for it day in and day out: it picks up clear dialog sound from a distance while getting rid of background noise from nearby traffic, airplanes, or other distractions.
-The 416 has been used on thousands of Hollywood movies, TV shows and documentary productions and is universally regarded as a great mic.
+The 416 has been used on thousands of Hollywood movies, TV shows and documentary productions and is universally regarded as a great mic (an earlier version of this mic has been around since the 1960s!).
 And, on top of that it’s built like a tank so it can withstand plenty of abuse from run and gun style filmmaking.

 Rode NTG-3 Microphone (Check reviews & prices)